neelanjanbiswas/Find-nearbys/README.md

 	   ( to change the name of .csv file change the file name "your_places" to your desired name in line 405) ]

-[if you are using google maps api
+[if you are using google maps api(g_maps_api.py
 No problems found...
-but make sure put your input like placename,city name(if your city can't find by api) ]
+but make sure put your input like placename,city name(if your place can't find by api) ]